Dirk Bogarde: Biographer and novelist

 In 1977, Bogarde embarked on his second career as an author.
-Starting with a first volume A Postillion Struck by Lightning (an allusion to the phrase My postillion has been struck by lightning), he wrote a series of 15 best-selling books—nine volumes of memoirs and six novels, as well as essays, reviews, poetry and collected journalism.
+Starting with a first volume A Postillion Struck by Lightning (an allusion to the phrase My postillion has been struck by lightning), he wrote a series of 15 books—nine volumes of memoirs and six novels, as well as essays, reviews, poetry and collected journalism.
 As a writer, Bogarde displayed a witty, elegant, highly literate and thoughtful style.

 Missed roles

-While under contract with the Rank Organisation, Bogarde was set to play the role of T. E. Lawrence in a proposed film Lawrence written by Terrence Rattigan and to be directed by Anthony Asquith.
+While under contract with the Rank Organisation, Bogarde was set to play the role of T. E. Lawrence in a proposed film Lawrence written by Terence Rattigan and to be directed by Anthony Asquith.
 On the eve of production, after a year of preparation by Bogarde, Rattigan and Asquith, the film was scrapped without full explanation—ostensibly for budgetary reasons—to the dismay of all three men.
 The abrupt scrapping of Lawrence, a role long researched and keenly anticipated by Bogarde, was among his greatest screen disappointments.
 (Rattigan reworked the script as a play, Ross, which opened to great success in 1960, initially with Alec Guinness playing Lawrence.)
 Bogarde was also reportedly considered for the title role in MGM's Doctor Zhivago (1965).
 Earlier, he had declined Louis Jourdan's role as Gaston in MGM's Gigi (1958).

 His contract with Rank had precluded him from accepting the lead in the film adaptation of John Osborne's ground-breaking stage play, Look Back in Anger in 1959.
 In 1961, Bogarde was offered the chance to play Hamlet at the recently founded Chichester Festival Theatre by artistic director Sir Laurence Olivier but had to decline owing to film commitments.
-Bogarde later said that he regretted declining Olivier's offer and with it the chance to "really learn my craft."
+Bogarde later said that he regretted declining Olivier's offer and with it the chance to "really learn my craft".